eigenein/ntc-one-wire/README.md

     --rf <fixed-resistor>
 ```

-I recommend to measure your fixed resistor actual resistance to improve accuracy.

 If your program memory is too small, you can specify `--min-t` and/or `--max-t` parameters.
 Then the table will be generated in a specified temperature range generating less array entries thus taking less memory.

 See [Measuring the temperature with NTCs](http://www.giangrandi.ch/electronics/ntc/ntc.shtml) for more information on how the conversion is implemented.

 ### Schematic

+Notes:

+- R2 is a fixed resistor with a known resistance.
+Start with a one that is close to your typical NTC resistance.
+I recommend to measure actual resistance of the resistor before passing it as `--rf` to improve readings accuracy.
+- C1 aims to filter noise on the NTC wires.
+It may be tempting to remove it but then you'll sometimes get inadequate readings.

 ![Schematic](schematic.png)